jjcapellan/Phaser3-scrollinglayer/README.md

     // In the create() function
 create(){
     this.layer1 = new ScrollingLayer(
         this,                   // Phaser.Scene
-        0,            // Position y.
-ScrollingLayer objects allways have as origin (0,0) -20,          // Horizontal speed in pixels/second
+        -20,                    // Horizontal speed in pixels/second
+        'textureKey',           // Key of the texture stored in cache {
+            y: 0,               // (Optional) Y position.
+By default, texture is positioned at bottom.
-        2,            // Horizontal overlap in pixels.
+            overlap: 2,         // (Optional) Horizontal overlap in pixels (default 1).
 Prevents empty spaces between images.
-        'texture',    // Key of the texture stored in cache.
-        'layer1'      // Optional frame of the texture.
-         );
+            frame: 'frameKey'   // (Optional) Frame key.
+        }
 }

     // In the update() function